saltysoup/data-engineering/Module-2_IntroRedshift/README.md

 ### High-Level Instructions

-Download all of the sample delimited data (6 x CSV files) from **s3://datalab-raw-\[account_id\]** and examine the data structure.
+Download a sample of the delimited data (6 x CSV files) from **s3://datalab-raw-\[account_id\]** and examine the data structure.
 Create a total of 6 new tables for the different data types and run some sample queries.

 <details>